 At The Doyle Law Offices, P.A., we encourage people who are interested in having a will or other estate planning documents created to contact us through our website or give us a call and make an appointment.
 At this meeting, you will meet personally with Hank Doyle who will answer all your questions and help you come up with right will or estate plan for you.
 Typically, at this initial consultation, we will get the necessary information to create the documents you need.
 Once the will is prepared, we set up a second meeting to review and execute the instrument in our office.

 In most instances, the legal fee for a simple will is based upon a flat rate.
 There are no hourly fees.
-When you meet with us and determine what you will needs are, you will be quoted a flat fee.
+When you meet with us and determine what your needs are, you will be quoted a flat fee.
 Of course, this can vary in more complex estate planning situations.
 We make sure our clients are fully informed and know in advance what the fee will be from the onset of the attorney-client relationship.

 At The Doyle Law Offices, P.A., we work hard to handle our client’s needs in a timely fashion.
 We understand there can be circumstances that require immediate attention.
 Of course, these are serious and important legal documents that deserve careful preparation.
 We work with all of our clients to get their wills done as soon as possible and at the convenience of our clients.